microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

    `nano ~/.azure/credentials`

 1. Insert the following lines into the **credentials** file.
-Replace the placeholders with the information from the service principal details you copied in previuous task.
+Replace the placeholders with the information from the service principal details you copied in the previuous task.
 Press **Ctrl+O** to save the file and **Ctrl+X** to exit from the text editor.

    `[default]`